-Curiously, on some forum, many agree that it is the DEV AO cars of a competing brand that are too high.
-These have certainly many defects, including their price, but their height is almost correct (45.5 compared0 to 45.3 to scale).
+Curiously, on some forum, many agree that the DEV AO cars of the HJ competing brand are too high.
+These have certainly many defects, including their price, but their height is almost correct (45.5 compared to 45.3 to scale).

 You’ll say, no problem, just put 0.5 mm thick washers on the pivots… Nay, it would be too simple!
 REE has provided spherical ball-and-socket joints for the pivots as well as for its bogie tanks.
 This choice is certainly sophisticated, but embarrassing: did you get washers shaped like a spherical bowl?

 Of course, there are bosses on one side to have a 2-point suspension.
 They have however the fault of raising (very slightly) the chassis on their side.

 On the side of the bosses, it is not very complicated: it is enough to glue 0.5 mm thick spacers on the bogies, at the location of the bosses.

 On the opposite side, we must find a solution which retains as much as possible the 1-point suspension, that is to say that allows a rotation of the body in the longitudinal axis (roll).

 First, we must find out the spacing between the body chassis and the bogie chassis.
 By successive tests, I found a value of 3.5 mm.

 I made rectangular spacers in 1 mm thick plastic card, maximum width 6.8 mm (this is the space between the two inner bogie beams), height 3.5 mm.
 The upper side is rounded to allow rolling.
 On the other hand, this provision impedes the freedom of the bogie in pitching; the most satisfactory solution would be to cut the pivot pin on the chassis side and thicken it.
 Tough job!
 In fact, not that much: see below.